PIVOT: Vox Populi

 Friday, January 25, 2019 | 7:30pm and 9:30pm

 Bob Dylan Songbook

 About This Performance

 The adventurous San Francisco Performances’ PIVOT series has programmed an intensive four-day festival presenting artists and works with political observations and meanings.
-The festival’s third day presents singer/songwriter, Gabriel Kahane who returns to PIVOT with his newest song cycle, 8980: Book of Travelers, which offers portraits of people he met on the 8,980 mile trip he took the morning after the 2016 presidential election.
+The festival’s second day presents the beloved Jazz singer Paula West singing a full program of Bob Dylan songs.

 Paula West was raised in a Marine Corps family with three siblings.
 All of the children were taught to play musical instruments, hers being the clarinet.
 Mostly, the music she heard and played was classical but at college she was introduced to jazz.
 In particular, she listened to singers including Billie Holiday, Peggy Lee, Julie London, Maxine Sullivan, Sarah Vaughan and Dinah Washington, and she also listened to and was intrigued by the music of Duke Ellington.
 After graduation, in the early 90s, West moved to San Francisco and began taking singing lessons from Faith Winthrop and others.
 An early musical acquaintance was pianist Ken Muir who became her accompanist.
 With him and pianist Larry Luckovich she worked at the Terrace Restaurant at San Francisco’s Ritz Carlton Hotel.
 She also appeared in concert at the Maybeck Recital Hall.
 Although at first supporting herself by working as a waitress, West soon became a known and respected singer and began working in places such as the city’s prestigious Plush Room.